List of birds of North Carolina

 This list of birds of North Carolina includes species documented in the U.S. state of North Carolina and accepted by the North Carolina Bird Records Committee (NCBRC) of the Carolina Bird Club.
 As of January 2020, there are 479 species and a species pair definitively included in the official list.
 Thirteen additional species, one of which is identified only at the genus level, are on the list but classed as provisional.
 Two "non-established" species are also included here.
 Of the resulting 486 species, 96 are rare anywhere in the state, 91 are rare in some part of the state or in a single season, six have been introduced to North America, and four are extinct.
+Additional accidental species have been added from different sources.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in North Carolina as permanent residents, summer or winter visitors, or migrants.
 The following tags are used to annotate some species: